1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

     the credential from this endpoint if they knew the correct URL.
 Future versions of this specification may serve use cases that require more in-depth protection of refresh endpoints.
--   The recommended option for checkinn revocation is the [[[vc-bitstring-status-list]]] specification, which was adopted as a standards-track specification by the VCWG on December 14th 2022.
+-   The recommended option for checking revocation is the [[[vc-bitstring-status-list]]] specification, which was adopted as a standards-track specification by the VCWG on December 14th 2022.
 This protocol enables an issuer to publish a compactly encoded list of status